-- 56 EFRAG considers that the IASB should provide additional guidance to help implementation.
-In particular, provide more guidance and examples on: - (a) the scope of "other liabilities" in paragraph 49 (c).
+- 58 EFRAG considers that the IASB should provide additional guidance to help implementation; in particular, more guidance and examples on: - (a) the scope of 'other liabilities' in paragraph 49 (c) of the ED.
 For example, whether and to what extent provisions for uncertain tax positions are within the scope of other liabilities.
-The IASB should also clarify whether interest income and expenses on uncertain tax amounts are included in the same category;

-(b) clarify whether immaterial items from financing and investing activities can be presented within the operating category.
+The IASB should also clarify whether interest income and expenses on uncertain tax amounts are included in the same category; and - (b) clarify whether immaterial items from financing and investing activities can be presented within the operating category.